View on GitHub

 Introduction

-The following is a description of the regionally-distributed runoff/recharge model, the water budget tool located on our website, hereinafter referred to as the “model”.
+The following is a description of the regionally-distributed runoff/recharge model, an experimental water budget tool hosted on our web-mapping platform, hereinafter referred to in its entirety as the “model”.

-The model’s primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater recharge.
-It utilizes hydrological model procedures that are amenable to local data availability.
-While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not intended for rainfall runoff modelling; outputs from this model will be used to constrain regional groundwater models within the 30,000km² Oak Ridges Moraine Groundwater Program jurisdiction of southern Ontario.
-That said, mean daily streamflow remains the primary calibration target.
+The model’s primary intention is to project land surface moisture distribution for the purposes of estimating regional groundwater-surface water interactions, namely groundwater recharge and discharge.
+It utilizes hydrological model procedures that are amenable to data availability local to southern Ontario Canada.
+While the model can simulate stream flow discharge and overland runoff at any point in space, the model is not intended for rainfall runoff modelling and flow forecasting; outputs from this model will be used to constrain regional groundwater models within the Oak Ridges Moraine Groundwater Program jurisdiction.
+Mean daily streamflow and shallow groundwater monitoring at 100s of locations remain the primary calibration target.

-This model is currently in beta mode, and its use for practical application should proceed with caution.
+This model is currently deemed experimental, and its use for practical application should proceed with caution.
 Users should be aware that model results posted online will always be subject to change.
-Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, recharge, moisture state, etc.) as a hydrological reference for the partners of the ORMGP.
-This reference is maintained in real-time, updated by the ORMGP server center.
+Ultimately, the intent of this model is to produced ranges of long-term (monthly average) water budget metrics (precipitation, runoff, evaporation, net recharge, moisture state, etc.) as a hydrological reference for the partners of the ORMGP.
+This reference is maintained in real-time, updated by the ORMGP Near Real-time Climate Data Service.

-The model is physically based in that mass is conserved and processes are not constrained to any particular timestep.
-The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, conductivity of surficial soils, etc. The model is a hydrological model integrated with a TOPMODEL groundwater system.
+The model is physically based in that mass is conserved and processes are not constrained to any particular time-step.
+The model conceptualization has maintained parameters that speaks to the common physical hydrology lexicon, with parameters such as percent impervious, soil conductivity, extinction depth, depression storage, etc. The model is a hydrological model integrated with a TOPMODEL-inspired conceptual groundwater system.
 The source code is open and free to use.
 Below is the description of the model procedures that have been codified.

 Codification